G-Milzink/CI_PP1_TR/README.md

 ![Footer](docs/features/footer.png)

 ### Homepage
-- Main page with a picture of one og the restaurants tables with view of the terras.
+- Main page with a picture of one of the restaurants tables with view of the terras.
 Giving a sense of the atmosphere providing welcoming first sight for new customers.
 - user stories covered: 2, 13
 ![Homepage](docs/features/homepage.webp)

 ### About us
 - Page with a short description of the restaurant and is't origin/inspiration.
-Picture of restaurant interior on the side.
+Picture of restaurant interior on the left side of the screen.
 - user stories covered: 2, 13
 ![About](docs/features/about.webp)